Jeffrey-P-McAteer/modern-cpp-videogame/readme.md

 which looks aweful but works for lots of people?
 I don't speak 25-year-old operating-system-without-a-linker though, the more I study windows the more it looks like a sony PSP with 16GB of ram and the world's slowest filesystem hammered on top.

+MSYS2 is essentially the terminal + package manager microsoft should have built, delivered by some ex-Arch engineers.
+It's stellar and I don't think I'm ever using `cmd.exe` or chocolatey ever again.